Prompt Guard Quickstart

 prompt_guard = PromptGuard(token=pangea_prompt_guard_token.get_secret_value(), config=config)

-Use Prompt Guard in your app
+Use the Prompt Guard service client

 The Prompt Guard instance provides a guard